norskeld/sigma/docs/content/parsers/oneOf.md

 ---
 title: 'oneOf'
 kind: 'primitive'
-description: 'oneOf tries to match one of the characters in the given string.'
+description: 'oneOf ensures that one of the characters in the given string matches the current character.'
 ---

 ```typescript {{ withLineNumbers: false }}